Listen to this post with Alexa!

 Mueller has many parks, trails, and green spaces to choose from!
 The biggest park, Lake Park, is a 30-acre park featuring a 6.5-acre lake with an open air amphitheater and stage, picnic peninsula, walking trail, and public art.

 Our favorite parks in Mueller to take the kids to are Northwest Greenway, Southwest Greenway, and Mary Elizabeth Branch Park.
 All three parks have great playgrounds and shaded areas for an afternoon picnic.
+Learn more about all the parks in the Mueller area here!

 Keep It Weird and Local: